WoobeenJeong/Rosalind/README.md

 <div markdown="1">

-BLOSUM = BLOcks SUbstitution Matrix
+BLOSUM = BLOcks SUbstitution Matrix ( for local align )

          The matrix built from blocks with less than r% of similarity

+         1. conservative sequence alignments without gap = BLOCK

+         2. in BLOCK database, 20 a.a's 210 possible substitution rate (under the relative abundance of each a.a)

+         3. get log-odds score

-PAM = Point Accepted Mutation
+PAM = Point Accepted Mutation ( for global align )

       Relating the number of mutated amino acids per 100 A.A